 Price & Similar Monitors

-The ViewSonic XG270 price amounts to ~$430 which is a good price considering the image quality, performance, and features it offers.
+The ViewSonic XG270 price amounts to ~$430, which is a bit expensive.

 The ViewSonic XG270 offers a responsive and enjoyable gaming experience with impressive motion clarity thanks to its exceptional backlight strobing implementation.